 JH: I came to Brazil after years of covering the Middle East because I needed change.
 I was 26, I had worked nonstop until that moment; I never had a college life, out with friends, being young, I never had that.
 So I came to Brazil to be far away from it, because, what happens in Brazil?
 Nothing.
 I imagined life as a nonstop party: they’re happy and they’re beautiful.
 That’s what I thought.
 But there is extreme oppression here in Brazil, where I’m living, in Salvador de Bahia, which is the blackest capital in the whole country, in all of the Western Hemisphere.
 There was and is extreme police violence toward the Black population here.
 The same extreme I saw in Egypt, where I consider the police the most violent and disgusting.
 And then Ferguson happened, and you started to see how connected we all are, there is life in rebellion.
 For people in Mexico, in Greece, in Egypt.
-Over time, I realized that the most important experience we have as women of color, covering these issues, is to stay as close to possible to who you are.
-You couldn’t connect better to another women of color, no matter what country she’s in.
-Just based on the fact that we are women of color in various forms of struggle.
 That’s the power that we have as reporters.
 Western reporters can get the story, but maybe not always the way we can.
 The closer you stay to who you are and where you come from in your roots, the more connected you can be to the people you’re trying to relate to.

 MR: I feel like most of your stories are about women, or focus on women and women’s place in the revolution, in the war.
 It seems like making sure the public is aware of the community and strength of women within a country in conflict is a priority for you.

 JH: I grew up in a gender-based society, in Egypt.
 I was always surrounded by women so I always saw things from a woman’s perspective.
 When I was covering the revolution in Egypt, I couldn’t believe how women were fighting, breaking off rocks to make weapons, filling up bottles to make Molotov cocktails --women were really badass.
 Medics, doctors, volunteers, fighters, it was amazing what they were doing.
 And revolution is revolution, but wherever I went, they were much more important than the men and yet got no credit for it.
-And even when it was covered, it was done in a Western feminist perspective, of “look at this woman of color fighting in their oppressed world ” and it’s like, no, women have been fighting, they’ve always been there.
 Being a woman in Egypt is one of the most difficult places to be a woman, next to India, because of the high levels of violence you face, sexual harassment, molestation, assault, they have no voices.
 So on top of the revolution, we’re fighting men, the male species in this country.
 My focus has always been that, like in the war in Libya where the women weren’t always on the frontline but they were back home making and sending food to the soldiers, hiding black servants because they were being persecuted at that time.
 There are a lot of things you can’t know unless you ask a woman.
 A man can’t ask a Muslim woman anything, making eye contact is difficult enough.
 So the leverage I had was tremendous and I really respected that.

 MR: And the more they trust you, with personal information and their stories.